-6. Measured water-surface elevations in Lake Prevatt were available from December 2020 to December 2023 (comment 1).
+- 7. Measured water-surface elevations in Lake Prevatt were available from December 2020 to December 2023 (comment 1).
 Sarker and others (2023) did not incorporate measured water-surface elevation in Lake Prevatt during this period, into calibration or validation elevation time series.
 One logical, reasonable explanation is that December 2020 was a practical, recent, end of the measured water-surface elevation time series used for calibration and validation.
-SJRWMD may wish to extend the calibration or validation time series with additional elevation measurements.
+If SJRWMD choose to revise the simulation described in Sarker and others (2023), and with this luxury of additional time to refine the simulation, SJRWMD may wish to extend the calibration or validation time series with additional elevation measurements. - 8.
+Sarker and others (2023) did not use Professional Engineering Consultants (1997a) stormwater management plan to inform watershed delineation or to simulate stormwater detention, retention, or conveyance systems (comment 3).
+Sarker and others (2023) did not explicitly acknowledge awareness of Professional Engineering Consultants (1997a), or explicitly reject Professional Engineering

-- 7. Sarker and others (2023) did not use Professional Engineering Consultants (1997a) stormwater management plan to inform watershed delineation or to populate stormwater detention, retention, or conveyance system attributes (comment 3).
-Sarker and others (2023) did not explicitly acknowledge awareness of Professional Engineering Consultants (1997a), or explicitly reject Professional Engineering Consultants (1997a).
-SJRWMD may wish to use Professional Engineering Consultants (1997a) stormwater management plan to inform watershed delineation or to populate stormwater detention, retention, or conveyance system attributes. - 8.
-Sarker and others (2023) did not cite technical support information or calculations from environmental resource permits as references for watershed delineation or to populate stormwater detention, retention, or conveyance system attributes (comment 3).
+- Consultants (1997a).
+SJRWMD may wish to use Professional Engineering Consultants (1997a) stormwater management plan to inform watershed delineation or to simulate the influence of stormwater detention, retention, or conveyance systems on surface-water flows to Lake Pevatt and water-surface elevations in Lake Prevatt. - 9.
+Sarker and others (2023) did not cite technical support information or calculations from environmental resource permits as references for watershed delineation or to simulate stormwater detention, retention, or conveyance systems (comment 3).
 Sarker and others (2023) did not explicitly acknowledge awareness of technical information associated with environmental resource permits, or explicitly reject this information.
-SJRWMD may wish to use permits as references for watershed delineation or to populate stormwater detention, retention, or conveyance system attributes.
+SJRWMD may wish to use permits as references for watershed delineation or to simulate the influence of stormwater detention, retention, or conveyance systems on surface-water flows to Lake Prevatt and water-surface elevations in Lake Prevatt.